Rolling hairpin replication: Essential viral proteins and initiation

-Once an infected cell enters S-phase, parvovirus genomes are converted to their duplex form by host replication machinery, and mRNA that encodes non-structural (NS) proteins is transcribed starting from a viral promoter (P4 for MVM).
+Once an infected cell enters S-phase, parvovirus genomes are converted to their first duplex form by host replication machinery. mRNA that encodes non-structural (NS) proteins is then transcribed from this molecule, starting from the viral promoter (P4 for MVM).
 One of these NS proteins is usually called NS1 but also Rep1 or Rep68/78 for the genus Dependoparvovirus, which AAV belongs to.
-NS1 is a site-specific DNA binding protein that acts as the replication initiator protein via nickase activity.
-It also mediates excision of both ends of the genome from duplex RF intermediates via a transesterification reaction that introduces a nick into specific duplex origin sequences.
-Key components of NS1 include an HUH endonuclease domain toward the N-terminus of the protein and a superfamily 3 (SF3) helicase toward the C-terminus, as well as ATPase activity.
-It binds to ssDNA, RNA, and site-specifically on duplex DNA at reiterations of the tetranucleotide sequence 5′-ACCA-3′_{1–3}.
-These sequences are present in the viral replication origin sites and repeated at multiple sites throughout the genome in more or less degenerative forms.
+NS1 is a site-specific DNA-binding protein that acts as the replication initiator protein by creating breaks in individual DNA strands (i.e. "nicking" by an endonuclease or a nickase enzyme).
+This nicking activity is used at duplex origin sequences to mediate excision of the ends of the genome from duplex RF intermediates through a transesterification reaction.
+Key components of NS1 include a site-specific, single-strand-specific His-hydrophobic-His (HUH) endonuclease domain toward the start (N-terminus) of the protein and a 3′-to-5′ SF3 helicase toward the end (C-terminus) that melts DNA before nicking, as well as ATPase activity for obtaining energy from adenosine triphosphate (ATP).
+It binds to ssDNA, RNA, and site-specifically to duplex DNA at reiterations of the nucleotide sequence 5′-ACCA-3′ or 5′-TGGT-3′.
+These sequences are present in replication origins and repeated throughout the genome in mostly degenerate forms.